 Hartbeeps@Home – My local Hartbeeps class in Berkshire have announced they will be launching Hartbeeps@Home with ‘mini discos, bedtime stories, puppet character appearance, and a wonderful place to share all the magic sprinkles from your favourite imaginators’.
 You can register your interest here or get in touch via the website.

-Story Craft will be hosting a live storytime on Facebook at 10am every Monday, Wednesday and Friday.
+Story Craft host a live storytime on Facebook at 10am every Monday, Wednesday and Friday.

 NCT -Check your local NCT Facebook page for details of music, song, cooking and storytelling classes that will now be held online.
 Note: You don’t have to be an NCT member to join your local NCT facebook group.